List of DC Comics characters: F: Other versions

-An alternate timeline variant of the Bride appears in Flashpoint: Frankenstein and the Creatures of the Unknown.
+An alternate timeline version of the Bride appears in Flashpoint: Frankenstein and the Creatures of the Unknown.
 This version is a S.H.A.D.E. agent.

 Bride of Frankenstein in other media

 The Bride appears in Creature Commandos, voiced by Indira Varma.
-This version is an inmate of Belle Reve Penitentiary's Non-Human Internment Division, and a member, later leader, of the titular team.
-Additionally, she has two arms and gradually becomes fond of teammate Nina Mazursky.
+This version was created in 1831 at the request of Victor Frankenstein's creature, Eric, who believed himself to be entitled to her affection without regard for her opinion or desire to form her own identity.
+When the Bride and Victor fell in love, Eric killed Victor, then spent centuries stalking the Bride.
+In the present, the Bride becomes a member, later leader, of the Creature Commandos.

 Young Frankenstein

-Young Frankenstein is a fictional character appearing in American comic books published by DC Comics.
+Young Frankenstein is a character appearing in American comic books published by DC Comics.

 Little is known about the origin of Young Frankenstein.
 At one point, Young Frankenstein was a member of the Teen Titans in-between the events of "Infinite Crisis" and "One Year Later".
 A picture of him clearly shows him as a younger version of the famous Frankenstein, another DC Comics character based on the famous monster and a member of the Seven Soldiers of Victory.
 What the connection is between the two has yet to be explained.

 He finally made an appearance during the World War III event where he and the other Teen Titans tried to help stop a rampaging Black Adam.
 The group confronts the murderer at the Greek Parthenon.
 Zatara is badly injured.
 Young Frankenstein grabs Black Adam, who then rips off his arms.
 At that point the Titans leave their wounded to the care of rapidly approaching Greek authorities.
 Martian Manhunter, disguised as a medical worker, goes into Young Frankenstein's mind and learns that he is still alive and in great pain.
 Martian Manhunter soothes his mind, staying with him until his death.

 In the DC Infinite Halloween Special, Victor Zsasz revealed the final fate of Young Frankenstein in a tale called "...In Stitches".
 As his remains were being carried away in a helicopter, it was struck by lightning.
 His body was blown to bits, and the individual pieces began moving on their own, killing anyone in their path for new flesh.
 Young Frankenstein was finally able to pull himself back together in Albania and began walking on the bottom of the Ionian Sea with a need for revenge.

-According to promotional materials for the Terror Titans series, Young Frankenstein, whose final story is now revealed to be true and not a fabricated Halloween tale, is stated to be one of the imprisoned heroes forced to fight on the behest of the Apokoliptan gods on Earth in the Dark Side Club.
-After being rescued from the club by Miss Martian, Young Frankenstein was offered a spot on the new Teen Titans roster, but declined.
+In Terror Titans, Young Frankenstein, whose final story is now revealed to be true and not a fabricated Halloween tale, is one of the imprisoned heroes forced to fight on the behest of the Apokoliptan gods on Earth in the Dark Side Club.
+After being rescued from the club by Miss Martian, Young Frankenstein is offered a spot on the new Teen Titans roster, but declines.

 Freight Train

-Freight Train is the name of two fictional characters appearing in American comic books published by DC Comics.
+Freight Train is the name of two characters appearing in American comic books published by DC Comics.